 Guardianship assistance is provided to any family member who requires assistance in obtaining Guardianship for individuals with developmental disabilities over or approaching their 18th birthday.
 Under this program it is required that the person needs Guardianship due to their disability and that that disability interferes with their ability to make decisions regarding medical decisions or decisions of daily life.
-The Guardianship staff at Arc Herkimer will assist in providing step-by-step directions right up to the presentation to the appropriate courts.
+The Guardianship staff at Arc Herkimer will assist in providing step-by-step directions including the presentation to the appropriate courts.
 The individual needs to be OPWDD eligible.

 Corporate Guardianship assistance is provided to individuals with developmental disabilities, age 18 and over, who are unable to make medical and life decisions for themselves, and who have no family members or caretakers who are able or willing to fulfill the role of legal guardian.
 The Corporate Guardianship Committee is comprised of eleven voting, volunteer members and a staff of coordinators.
 The group works together to provide services oversight and the voice of a caring family in advocating the best interest of those individuals they serve.
 The committee insures participants have holiday gifts and birthday celebrations, and oversees treatment care meetings and health decisions, along with individual needs and desires for programming, recreation, and appropriate places to live.